miklevin/MikeLev.in/_posts/2024-10-17-software-deployment-with-nix-flakes.md

 sort_order: 1
 ---

-## Defining Old Fashioned Web Framesworks
+## Defining Old Fashioned Web Frameworks

 Me: What is the general term for a Ruby on Rails or Django-like system?